 Jacquie came to me pretty hard on her luck with calligraphers.
 She had a calligrapher working on her envelopes and about 50 from the finish line, had an emergency which made it impossible to finish the job.
 I felt terrible, knowing that it must have been a bad situation for the calligrapher to not be able to finish, and a bad experience to have a deadline for your invitations, and have it not be met but something out of your control.

 We had a few challenges of our own when I began with the remainder of her envelopes.
-Her deadline was 2 days away, and we needed a style and material that would work together well and would work on her beautiful handmade paper envelopes (gorgeous quality, but rough and tough on a calligraphers pen or nib.)
+Her deadline was two days away, and we needed a style and material that would work together well and would work on her beautiful handmade paper envelopes (gorgeous quality, but rough and tough on a calligraphers pen or nib.)
 She also had run out of extra envelopes from her last calligrapher, so I had no margin for error, and when working quickly to a deadline, being able to work fast is important.
 Working fast is impossible when you know if you make one tiny mistake, it's curtains.
 So we quickly found some envelopes at a nearby store that I could use for errors.

 We decided on a style that was affordable for her, still kept with the theme of her invitation suite, and a rose gold pen which would achieve the color she wanted, on a much smaller budget.
 Only problem was, all of the art stores were sold out in that color paint pen!
 I had one at home in my supply, which we just hoped would last the whole 50 envelopes.
 Somehow it did last, I will forever enshrine it in bronze on my mantle.